xlai/thoughts-work/glossary/DTP.md

 ---
 # Dose Transition Pathways

-See #CRM for related knoledge.
+See #CRM for related knowledge.